Subscribe Now!

 But a surge of copycats meant Betterment needed to pivot quickly and “disrupt ourselves before we became disrupted,” said Reust.
 “We’ve tried to differentiate ourselves on a few different things.”

-A key to that differentiation is not fintech’s typical customer-centric approach, said Reust, but instead “client outcome centricity.”
+A key to differentiation is not fintech’s typical customer-centric approach, but instead “client-outcome centricity,” said Reust,

-That strategy aligns products, services and actions to customers’ goals as well as their needs — such as outbound messaging during periods of market turmoil to help consumers re-calibrate risk, for instance, or calculate the tax implications of purchases with the Tax Impact Preview feature.
+This means aligning products, services and actions to customers’ goals as well as their needs — such as outbound messaging during periods of market turmoil to help consumers re-calibrate risk or calculate the tax implications of purchases with the Tax Impact Preview feature.

 “We see massive reductions in customers taking harmful-to-themselves actions as a result of putting that kind of data in front of them,” said Reust.
 “It’s hard to execute in real-time, but it’s the sort of thing that is really potent.”